ScorpionFiko/UTOR-MOD06-CHAL01-City-Weather-Dashboard/README.md

 ### Bootstrap:

 The entire web site is built upon Bootstrap 5.3.
-All elements (header (title and search button), two modal forms, grid layout for the weather cards, and footer) are Boostrap utilizing the Bootstrap CSS for positioning and layout.
+All elements (header (title and search button), two modal forms, grid layout for the weather cards, and footer) are Bootstrap utilizing the Bootstrap CSS for positioning and layout.
 Custom colours were not used.
 The only custom CSS is for the creation of the footer and to capitalize the weather description as it comes in lower case from the API.

 ### jQuery:

 The entire web site is using jQuery to build the page.
-The most notable locations are the city list modal box that show the list of up to five cities with same names and the weather cards; these are all built dynamically based on supplied information.
+The most notable locations are the city list modal box that show the list of up to five cities with same names and the weather cards; these are all built dynamically after the information has been retrieved from the weather API.

 ### OpenWeather:

 The source of the weather is OpenWeather API's.
 Three API's were used for that:

-- Geocoding API - that provides the longitue and lattitude of a city.
+- Geocoding API - that provides the longitude and latitude of a city.
 This API also provides the listing of the additional cities with the same name that are later displayed to the user.
 The API restricts of up to 5 matching cities. (https://openweathermap.org/api/geocoding-api)
 - Weather API - that provides the current weather conditions for the city.
 It uses the lattitude and longitude provided from the Geocoding API in order to provide the weather data. (https://openweathermap.org/current)
 - Forecast API - that provides the 5 day forecast in 3 hour intervals.
 Like the weather API it uses the lattitude and longitude to provide the weather data.
 As the result is in 3-hour intervals, every 8th entry is used for the daily forecast. (https://openweathermap.org/forecast5)